DanilaPeace/ShoppingListDebot/README.md

 Put the output of this function in the `code.json` file.

 ---
+## Automatic way with bash script
+1. You need to prepare the `code.file` as above
+2. Just run the `localDebot.sh` bash script

-## Commands for deploying and running debot
+## Commands for deploying and running debot manually
 1.
 ```
 tonos genaddr ShopListDebot.tvc --genkey debot.keys.json ShopListDebot.abi.json > log.log